j-reddick/GettingReady/README.md

 # GettingReady
 This is my implementation of the getting ready programming challenge.

+## Development notes
+This was developed using Visual Studio 2017 and uses [string interpolation](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/interpolated-strings), which requires C# 6.0 or higher to compile.
+I do not have other versions of Visual Studio installed, but it should compile with Visual Studio 2015 as well.
+Alternatively, it should compile with any compilation method outside of Visual Studio that supports C# 6.0.

 ## Design choices

 ### Person, ClothingItem, and ClothingType